Zulko/pianoputer/README.md

 # Pianoputer

-This library allows you to play on your computer keyboard like if it was a piano, an instrument that I call the Pianoputer.
-Here is a [video](https://www.youtube.com/watch?v=z410eauCnHc) of the program in action with an azerty keyboard.
+This library lets you to play your computer keyboard like a piano.
+Here is a [video](https://www.youtube.com/watch?v=z410eauCnHc) of it in action on a French azerty keyboard.

 ## Play!